corefan/xenko-docs/en/manual/scripts/create-a-model-from-code.md

 * creating a model from an asset

-* creating a procedural model
+* creating a procedural model using built-in geometric primitives (eg a sphere or cube)

 * instantiating a prefab that contains a model (see [Use prefabs](../game-studio/prefabs/use-prefabs.md))